-Sweet Daddy Siki was despondent after a poor turnout at last Tuesday's professional wrestling event.
-Coven staffer, Pietro Serrago was on hand to speak with the professional wrestler.
-Turn to page 8 and read about what Siki had to say.
+Sweet Daddy Siki was de spondent after a poor turnou at last Tuesday's professional wrestling event.
+Coven states Pietro Serrago was or hand to speak with the professional wrestler.
+Turn to page 8 and read about who Siki had to say